bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ### Step 3: Specify Environment at Container Start

-In Step 1 we created the Docker Image first, ran the Image and created/started the Docker Container after.
+In Step 1 we created the Docker Image first, ran the Image, and created/started the Docker Container after.
 Let's run the Docker Image again and specify the Environment: DockerStatusEnv,

 Open a Terminal in the root of the project and execute the command below:

 ```bash
 docker run --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi
 ```

 #### PROBLEM 3: appsettings.DockerStatusEnv.json - FileNotFoundException

 ```bash
 Unhandled exception.
 System.IO.FileNotFoundException: The configuration file 'appsettings.DockerStatusEnv.json' was not found and is not optional.
 ```

 #### SOLUTION 3: add appsettings.DockerStatusEnv.json file to the Web API project

 This is the same FileNoFoundException as before, but this is the Exception we want.

 We can now tell Docker to use the specific **appsettings.DockerStatusEnv.json** file.
 The only thing to do is to copy/paste the **appsettings.Development.json** and name it **appsettings.DockerStatusEnv.json**